High school students: Are you looking for something to do this summer?

 - use an existing garden spot at their home (competition garden space is limited to 80 square feet, maximum) as a BACKYARD Gardener OR choose to grow in pots as a CONTAINER Gardener.

-- be given a toolkit consisting of a hand spade, weeder, seeds and starter plants.
+- be given a toolkit consisting of a hand cultivator, seeds and starter plants.
 Students needing additional tools can request available items from the GARDEN MENTOR to aid in your success.

-- complete the activities assigned by the GARDEN MENTOR at the chosen garden location.
+- complete the activities assigned by the GARDEN MENTOR.

-- participate in each of the ten weekly activities.
+- participate in each of ten weekly activities and mentoring sessions.

 - develop and cultivate specialty crops in their BACKYARD or CONTAINER garden.

-- record productivity data in the GROWERS LEADERBOARD.
+- collect and submit productivity data to the GROWERS LEADERBOARD.

-- Participate VIRTUALLY in The Biggest Grower Day hosted by the Department of Agronomy and Horticulture June 26 from the University of Nebraska–Lincoln East Campus.
+- Participants are invited to attend The Biggest Grower Day hosted by the Department of Agronomy and Horticulture June 30 on the University of Nebraska–Lincoln East Campus.
+(In-person and virtual options available.)

 - At the end of the growing season, after all the data is entered, The Biggest Grower will be announced!

-The competition will begin May 25 and end Aug.
-7. After all the data is entered and the essays are reviewed, The Biggest Grower team and the scholarship winner will be announced Sept.
+The competition will begin May 10 and end Aug.
+6. After all the data is entered and reviewed, The Biggest Grower team will be announced Sept.
 4.

 Questions?
 Contact Stacy Adams at firstname.lastname@example.org.